project-a/mara-prophet/README.md

 Primary Keys: metric_date, metric_name
 ```

-While multiple metrics and their respective forecasts can be integrated in the same table.
+Multiple metrics and their respective forecasts can be integrated in the same table.

 Mara prophet comes packed with a default visualization of the historical and forecasting data along with a component analysis.
 Both highlighted in an auto-migrated python ```Flask``` view by using the [mara-page](https://github.com/mara/mara-page) module,